emilyriederer/website/content/publication/data-eng-97-things/index.md

 I contributed the six chapters on topics ranging from data documentation, community building, field naming, documentation, and validation."

 # Summary.
 An optional shortened abstract.
-summary: "Contributed chapter on use of controlled vocabularies to improve data communication, validation, and munging."
+summary: "Contributed six chapters on tops ranging from data design, development, validation, and democratization"

 tags:
 - data